ac3lab/ac3lab.github.io/_posts/2024-05-02-post_marathon_en.md

 {% include figure.html path="assets/img/Posts_Images/2024-05-02-post_marathon/1.png" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 When we look at athlete frequency from the perspective of performance, we see a higher concentration of men with a finishing time of 3,5-4 hours.
-For the female gender, the highest concentration is in the 4-4,5 hour range.
+For the female gender, the highest concentration is in the 4-4,5 hours range.
 Five women completed the race in less than 3 hours.
 </p>

 {% include figure.html path="assets/img/Posts_Images/2024-05-02-post_marathon/2.png" class="img-fluid rounded z-depth-1" %}